 Step Five: Schedule an Appointment & Select Courier Options

-Once you have completed payment, wait two business days and then return to the CSC website MRV Fee Payment page and enter your receipt number.
+If you have paid by credit card, you can schedule your appointment immediately.
+If you paid at a Cash N’Go location, please wait 1-2 business days and then return to the CSC website MRV Fee Payment page and enter your receipt number.
 You will then be able to select the next available interview appointment and select a courier option.
 If you live in Grand Bahama or New Providence islands, selecting a courier option will allow your passport to be returned to you following the interview.
 If the courier options are not available in your area, you may make arrangements for in-person visa pickup at the time of the interview.

 Step Six: The Interview